khornlund/lotcs/docs/_sources/characters.rst.txt

 Complexity
 ----------
 Play something with an appropriate level of complexity.
-If you play a spellcaster you'll need to spend some time learning what your spells do, and I'd recommend using a tablet to let you look things up quickly as dndbeyond on mobile is a bit clunky.
+If you play a spellcaster you'll need to spend some time learning what your spells do, and I'd strongly recommend using a tablet to let you look things up quickly as dndbeyond on mobile is a bit clunky.

 .. image:: ../images/dnd-classes.png
   :width: 1200